piemonte/PBJVision/README.md

 ## PBJVision
 'PBJVision' is an iOS camera engine that supports touch-to-record video and photo capture.

-We created this at DIY.org as a fun means for kids to author video but also so as a way to easily create stop motion.
+We created this at DIY.org as a fun means for kids to author video but also as a way to easily create stop motion.
 This same concept is used in Vine and Instagram.

 I'll be adding more features and documentation in the future.